 Eligible applicants are Canadian citizens or landed immigrants who, as such, have maintained their primary residence in Nova Scotia for at least 12 months prior to the application deadline.
 Applicants who are out of the province temporarily and will be away for no more than 12 months may apply.

-The Grants to Individuals Program does not provide financial support to the cultural industries (e.g. commercial film and video production, music videos, recording, television shows, publishing, commercial design, or production crafts)
+The Grants to Individuals Program does not provide financial support to the cultural industries (e.g. commercial film and video production, music videos, recording, television / episode work, publishing, commercial design, architecture, or production crafts)

 Applicants who are students are not eligible for this program.
 Students are encouraged to apply to the Nova Scotia Talent Trust.
 Professional artists who undertake graduate studies may apply for Professional Development only.